circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 ![Parallelism]({{ site.baseurl }}/assets/img/docs/executor_types_plus_parallelism.png)

+With no further changes, the full job is still run in each execution environment.
+To run _different_ tests in each environment and reduce the overall time taken to run the tests, you also need to [configure test splitting](#use-the-circleci-cli-to-split-tests).

 ### Use parallelism with self-hosted runners
 {: #use-parallelism-with-self-hosted-runners }

 To use the parallelism feature with jobs that use [self-hosted runners]({{site.baseurl}}/runner-overview/), ensure that you have at least two self-hosted runners associated with the runner resource class that your job will run on.
-If you set the parallelism value to be greater than the number of active self-hosted runners in a given resource class, the excess parallel tasks that do not have a self-hosted runner to execute on will queue until a self-hosted runner is available.
+If you set the parallelism value to be greater than the number of active self-hosted runners in a given resource class, the excess parallel tasks that do not have a self-hosted runner on which to execute will queue until a self-hosted runner is available.

 For more information, see the [Configuring CircleCI]({{ site.baseurl }}/configuration-reference/#parallelism) page.

 ## Use the CircleCI CLI to split tests
 {: #use-the-circleci-cli-to-split-tests }

 CircleCI supports automatic test allocation across your containers.
-The allocation is filename or classname based, depending on the requirements of the test-runner you are using.
-Test splitting requires the CircleCI CLI, which is automatically injected into your build at run-time.
+Test splitting requires the CircleCI CLI.
+The CLI is automatically injected into your build at run-time.

 The `circleci tests` commands (`glob` and `split`) cannot be run locally via the CLI as they require information that only exists within a CircleCI container.
 {: class="alert alert-warning"}

-The CLI supports splitting tests across executors when running parallel jobs.
-This is achieved by passing a list of either files or classnames, whichever your test-runner requires at the command line, to the `circleci tests split` command.

 [Self-hosted runners]({{site.baseurl}}/runner-overview/) can invoke `circleci-agent` directly instead of using the CLI to split tests.
 This is because the [task-agent]({{site.baseurl}}/runner-overview/#circleci-runner-operation) already exists on the `$PATH`, removing an additional dependency when splitting tests.
+{: class="alert alert-info"}

 ### 1. Glob test files
 {: #glob-test-files }

-To glob test files, pass one or more patterns to the `circleci tests glob` command.
+Use `circleci tests glob` to define your test suite.
+To glob test files, pass one or more patterns to the `glob` command:

 ```shell
 circleci tests glob "tests/unit/*.java" "tests/functional/*.java"
 ```

-To assist in defining your test suite, the CLI supports globbing test files using the following patterns:
+The CLI supports globbing test files using the following patterns:

 - `*` matches any sequence of characters (excluding path separators)
 - `**` matches any sequence of characters (including path separators)